ALShum/hashids-r/README.md

 # Hashids in R

-An R port of the [hashids library](http://www.hashids.org).  hashids generate YouTube-like ids (hashes) from integers or vector of integers.
-Hashes generated from integers are relatively short, unique and non-seqential and can be used to generate unique ids for URLs and hide database row numbers from the user.
+An R port of the [hashids library](http://www.hashids.org).  hashids generates YouTube-like ids (hashes) from integers or vector of integers.
+Hashes generated from integers are relatively short, unique and non-sequential and can be used to generate unique ids for URLs and hide database row numbers from the user.
 By default hashids will avoid generating common English cursewords by preventing certain letters being next to each other.

 For example, integers like `1`, `2` and `3` will be encoded as strings like `NV`, `6m` and `yD` respectively.
 Vectors like `c(1, 2, 3, 4)` will be encoded as a string like `agHLu9hm` and `c(1, 1, 1, 1)` as `2bHEH5HY`.